Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

-When you combine healthy eating, a moderate exercise plan, and your preferred way of doing things, then the results can be amazing!
+When you combine healthy eating, a moderate exercise plan, and your preferred way of doing things!

 Please make sure that you achieve your 250 minutes per week in a way that suits you so that you don’t get bored and discouraged.

-How Much Exercise Per Day / Week To Lose One Pound?
+How many exercises Per Day / Week To Lose One Pound?

 - 5 hours of running (10-minute mile) or roughly 40 minutes per day

 - 14 hours of walking ( 3.0 miles per hour) or 2 hours per day

 - 5 hours of swimming or about 40 minutes per day

 - 6.5 hours of biking (12-13 miles per hour) or just under an hour each day

 - 7 hours of the physically intense aerobics class or 7 one-hour classes per week